HOME ABOUT OUR CLUB JOIN US LOCATIONS GRADINGS CONTACT MEMBER LOGIN

 We have a once off membership fee to join so you don't need to renew it every year, just pay it once and you're a member for life.
 Once a member of Bushijutsu, you will receive Nafuda (wooden name tag) which you bring to each class as well as your first Makimono (scroll).
 You also get access to the members section of our website which contains all the information you will need for your training, advise you of any upcoming events as well as allow you to apply for gradings.

 After that just pay for your classes to continue training.
 There are 2 options for training fees.
 Either a monthly fee, paid on the same date each month.
-This entitles you to train at any dojo in the classes your enrolled in as many times as you want in that month.
+This entitles you to train at any dojo in the arts that you are enrolled in as many times as you want in that month.
 Fees are discounted if you study more than one art.
 The other option is to just pay casually per class.
-Casual fees need to be paid at the class by EFTPOS.

 OUR FEES